Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Female Hair Loss and Hormones

-Role of Estrogen and Progesterone
+The Role of Estrogen and Progesterone

-Androgens and Hair Thinning
+Androgens and Female Hair Thinning

 When nutrient insufficiency is identified as a contributing factor, targeted support strategies may be considered.
 A structured example can be found in our Hair Growth Support Stack guide.